 The literacy and numeracy catch-up premium gives schools additional funding to support year 7 pupils who did not achieve the expected standard in reading or maths at the end of key stage 2.

 A pupil awarded a scaled score of 100 or more has met the expected standard in each test.

-A pupil awarded a scaled score of 99 or less has not met the expected standard in the test.
+A pupil awarded a scaled score of 99 or below has not met the expected standard in the test.

 At Saint Wilfrid’s C of E Academy, we use this premium to provide strategies and interventions which are specifically aimed at pupils who are behind in literacy and numeracy.
 These interventions are tailored for the needs of individual students and delivered by trained members of staff.

 In 2019 to 2020, schools will receive the same overall amount of year 7 catch-up premium funding they received in 2016 to 2017, adjusted to reflect the percentage change in the size of their year 7 cohort, based on the October 2018 census.

 – Students on roll (2017/18) year 7 – 265

 – Number of pupils with a scaled score of 99 or below in reading – 49

 – Number of pupils with a scaled score of 99 or below in maths – 30

 – Total amount of Catch-Up Premium – TBC